Ichi the Killer (film): Release

 The film had its world premiere in the Midnight Madness section at the 2001 Toronto International Film Festival on 14 September 2001.
 It was released in Japan on 22 December 2001.

 As a publicity gimmick, barf bags were received by viewers out at the Toronto International Film Festival (TIFF) to those attending the midnight screening of this movie.
 Similar bags were given during the Stockholm International Film Festival.
 Reportedly, watching this film caused one viewer to throw up and another to faint.
 The British Board of Film Classification refused the release of the uncut film in the United Kingdom, citing "scenes of mutilated, raped or savagely beaten women or of sexual pleasure from violence."
 A compulsory cut of three minutes and fifteen seconds of content was required for the film's release; the cut version was passed with an 18 certificate.
 For the Hong Kong release, sixteen minutes and 59 seconds were cut.
 The movie has been banned outright in Norway and Malaysia, and banned for distribution in Germany.

 In 2018, a digital restoration of the film was made by L'Immagine Ritrovata.
 The first public screening was at the HKIFF42.Well Go USA Entertainment released the restoration on March 20, 2018.

+The film had special screening in the NYAFF 25th Anniversary Rediscoveries section of the 25th New York Asian Film Festival on 18 July 2026 as part of the 25th anniversary of the festival.